 This soft, sensitive, floral name belonged to a character in the film and the book “The Shipping News”.
 The moniker sounds exotic, yet down to earth and distinctive.

-With the increase in all kinds of floral name, Petunia, the name of the trumpet-shaped flower, is also on the rise.
+With the increase in all kinds of floral names, Petunia, the name of the trumpet-shaped flower, is gaining ground.
 Its gentle, lilting sound will secure its well-loved status for years to come.

 Phlox, the name of tiny, purple flowers, would sound beautiful on your little one.
 This moniker is easy to spell and sounds feminine without being too frilly.